What is the Implicit Association Test in Market Research?

 Some areas in which IATs are useful are:

-quantilope offers both Single and Multiple Association Tests, both fully automated for simple and high-quality online data collection. quantilope’s intuitive online survey dashboard allows you to present the IAT findings in a clear style with the option to filter down the data to various respondent groups to see how perceptions differ among different consumers.
+Each of these advanced IAT methods are fully automated for simple and high-quality online data collection. quantilope’s intuitive online survey dashboard allows you to present the IAT findings in a clear style with the option to narrow down the data to various respondent groups and see how perceptions differ among different consumers.